 Name: Date:

-ATE PROGRAM for instructions on formatting the proposal.) research or special project proposal entitled:
+(See ELEMENTS OF A GRADUATE PROCAttached is the M.S/Ph.D research or GRAM for instructions on formatting the proposal.) special project proposal entitled:

-This proposal has been reviewed by the research program of the student y the Guidance Committee of the student, and will serve to guide
+This proposal has been reviewed by the Guida research program of the student. ance Committee of the student, and will serve to guide the

 Approved by:

-Advisor Student
+Adviser Student

 Committee Member Committee Member

 Committee Member Committee Member

-Received by Graduate Coordin on: nator
+Received by or Graduate Coordinator n: Date